Clamendeena/CuisineChronicle-WebApp/README.md

 # CuisineChronicle-WebApp
 https://clamendeena.github.io/CuisineChronicle-WebApp/
-OVERVIEW: CuisineChronicle Recipe Book (Web App) - Ongoing Project
+OVERVIEW: CuisineChronicle Recipe Book (Web App)

-The CuisineChronicle Recipe Book project is a visually appealing and interactive web application that showcases a collection of recipes.
-It features an elegant design with a modern layout and engaging animations.
-Users can explore various recipes, making the culinary experience enjoyable and informative.
+CuisineChronicle Recipe Book – a visually stunning and interactive web application that redefines the art of culinary exploration.
+This project seamlessly blends elegance, modern design and engaging animations to offer users an immersive and delightful experience.